Careers

 8. Personal guidance

-If you would like to speak to a member of the team either for advice or to offer a talk/visit for our students please contact the school on careers@mysnhs.net.
+If you would like to speak to a member of the team either for advice or to offer a talk/visit for our students, please contact the school on careers@mysnhs.net.

-To view the policy statement on Careers Guidance please visit the school policies page
+To view the policy statement on Careers Guidance, please visit the school policies page

-Students are able to request individual appointments (with priority going to Years 11, 12 and 13) or may be referred by school staff.
+Students are also able to request individual appointments (with priority going to Years 11, 12 and 13) or may be referred by school staff.

-All students identified on the Dorset Council RONI list and disadvantaged students are all are all seen during key transition points.
-Every student will have at least one face to face appointment
+All students identified on the Dorset Council RONI list and disadvantaged students are seen during key transition points.

 As an overview, each year group lessons aim to build the importance of considering future plans, building aspiration and challenging negative impressions, with specific reference to -